0xNekobasu/Pihole-Sentinel-Logging/Pihole-PiholeDNS/README.md

 Invoke-AzRestMethod -Path "/subscriptions/{subscriptionID}/resourcegroups/{resourcegroup}/providers/microsoft.operationalinsights/workspaces/{Workspace}/tables/{TableName}_CL?api-version=2021-12-01-preview" -Method PUT -payload $VARIABLEFROM ABOVE
 ```

 4. You will need a Data Collection Endpoint to ingest Custom text file logs.
-Create one of these.
+Create one of these if you don't have one already.

 5. Create Data Collection Rule to collect these logs.
 As there are other Pihole Logs to collect this will be named something more generic like "Pihole Application Logs" in my own envrionment but feel free to make individual DCR's for each type of log.